Master of Clinical Investigation (MCI)

 Assistant Professor, Centre for Quantitative Medicine, Duke-NUS Medical School

-The MCI programme is designed for completion within two years, with an option to extend to a third year if additional time is required for the research component.
+The MCI programme runs part-time over two academic years and comprises two components — Coursework and Research — with the option to extend to a third year if additional time is needed for the research component.

 Graduation Requirements